 Then your other two goals will have a secondary role.

-It is easy to identify 1000 things that we want to accomplish, but our capacity will be always limited by 24 hours per day and all the other commitments already acquired.
+It is easy to identify 1000 things that we want to accomplish, but our capacity will be always limited by 24 hours per day and all other commitments already acquired.

 This is why we always need to focus on one or just a few things at a time.
-Keep in mind that your website is not written in stone (not even on paper) you can adapt it as many times as you need as often as you want.
+Keep in mind that your website is not written in stone (not even on paper) you can modify it as many times as you need as often as you want.